ViktorAgren/fpl-stats-dashboard/README.md

 ## Overview

-This project is a sophisticated Fantasy Premier League (FPL) Stats Dashboard built with React.
+This project is a Fantasy Premier League (FPL) Stats Dashboard built with React.
 It provides an interactive and customizable interface for viewing and analyzing player statistics from the Fantasy Premier League.

 ## Features